 The teahouses have VERY thin walls.
 If you’re a light sleeper, ear plugs are a must.
 You never know when you’ll be put in a room next to an epically loud snorer.

-I recommend: Bring a few pairs of cheap foam earplugs from the drugstore.
+I recommend: Bring a few pairs of cheap foam earplugs.
 You’re bound to lose some so it’s good to have extras.
+I like the contoured ones since I find they fit in my ears better.

 Toiletries and First Aid to Pack for the Annapurna Base Camp Trek